Kong/kong/site/app/_includes/pages/docs.md

 * `name` - The name of the Plugin that's going to be added.
 The Plugin should have already been installed in every Kong server separately.
 * `api_id` - The API ID that the Plugin will target
+* `application_id` *optional* - An optional Application ID to customize the Plugin behavior when an incoming request is being sent by the specified Application overriding any other setup.
-* `value.{property}` *optional* - The JSON configuration required for the Plugin.
+* `value.{property}` - The JSON configuration required for the Plugin.
 Each Plugin will have different configuration properties, so check the relative Plugin documentation to know which properties you can set.
-* `application_id` *optional* - An optional Application ID to customize the Plugin behavior when an incoming request is being sent by the specified Application.
-This configuration takes precedence over the global API configuration.

 **Response**: